buildAll/CountWord/README.md

-This is a web app to count specific word in a paragraph.
+This is a web app to count the number of specific word appeared in a paragraph.